jp-melanson/unix-utils/README.md

 A set of bash script and tools.

 Current list:
- - *web-monitor.sh* : A script to monitor an url for which you are waiting the web server to respond.
+ - *wsm.sh* : A script to monitor a web server for a specific status code.